-Read on to find out how Wi-Fi boosters can improve your internet speed and where you can get one that’s right for you.
+Read on to find out more about how Wi-Fi boosters can improve your internet speed and where you can get one that’s right for you.

 A Wi-Fi booster (also called a Wi-Fi extender or repeater), is a small wireless internet device that increases the range of your home Wi-Fi.